Stewart Copeland: Collaborations (2002–2006)

-In 2002, Copeland was hired by Ray Manzarek and Robby Krieger of the Doors to play with them for a new album and tour, but the tour was cut short because of a band rule that the band logo: “The Doors” not be used by any band members who are not the original members of the band.
+In 2002, Copeland was hired by Ray Manzarek and Robby Krieger of the Doors to play with them for a new album and tour, but the tour was cut short.

-As the Billboard article from March 2003, states:

-Former Police drummer Stewart Copeland has filed $1 million breach of oral contract suit against two surviving members of the Doors, Ray Manzarek and Robbie Krieger.
-In the suit — filed last week in Los Angeles Superior Court — Copeland alleges that in February he was dismissed without cause as drummer from The Doors 21st Century, a revival act that since last year has been performing Doors material and features keyboardist Manzarek, guitarist Krieger, and Ian Astbury (formerly of the Cult) on vocals.

-The suit says that Copeland, who was to receive “20% of the net profits” from touring and an as-yet-unreleased album, was paid his share through January, but his abrupt dismissal has caused him to lose more than $1 million.

-Copeland’s action comes just weeks after original Doors drummer John Densmore filed his own suit against the refurbished Doors.
-As previously reported Densmore filed a multiple-count lawsuit against Manzarek and Krieger, among others, claiming that written and oral agreements mandate that the Doors name and logo can be used only by the complete original band.
-The drummer (Densmore) reportedly opted out of the new group due to his battle with the hearing disorder tinnitus.

 In 2005, Copeland released "Orchestralli", a live recording of chamber ensemble music which he had composed during a short tour of Italy in 2002.
 Also in 2005, Copeland started Gizmodrome, a new project with avant-garde guitarist David Fiuczynski, multi-instrumentalist Vittorio Cosma, singer Raiz and bassist Max Gazzè.
-The band made their U.S debut on September 16, 2006, at the Modern Drummer Drum Festival.
+The band made their U.S. debut on September 16, 2006, at the Modern Drummer Drum Festival.
 In January 2006, Copeland premiered his film about the Police called Everyone Stares: The Police Inside Out at the Sundance Film Festival.
 In February and March, he appeared as one of the judges on the BBC television show Just the Two of Us (a role he later reprised for a second series in January 2007).